Enjoy Illinois 300 celebrates new and evolving NASCAR traditions

 Autographs

-An autograph session for the NASCAR CRAFTSMEN Truck Series race is set for Saturday morning.
-Fans will have the opportunity to meet personnel and potentially some of this weekend’s drivers.
+An autograph session for the NASCAR CRAFTSMEN Truck Series race happened Saturday morning.
+Fans had the opportunity to meet personnel and potentially some of this weekend’s drivers.

 At least two notable drivers in Sunday’s main event, Bubba Wallace and Kyle Busch, planned out autograph sessions ahead of the festivities.
 Wallace signed autographs at a St. Louis McDonald’s on Friday, while Busch is expected to sign autographs Saturday in St. Charles.